 The Astros were the favorites in the first two games and won both of them.
 They were underdogs in Game 3 on Saturday, but they won that one 5-0.
 Now they are the heavy favorites to win the best-of-seven series.
 In fact, in odds to win the World Series outright, Houston is the favorite as well, with New York trailing both Houston and Philly in third place.

-Here are the best Yankees playoffs betting odds for Game 4 of the ALCS against the Astros across top New York online sportsbooks.
+Here are the best Yankees playoffs betting odds for Game 4 of the ALCS against the Astros across top New York sports betting outlets.

 The last time the Yankees beat the Astros was in Yankee Stadium on June 26.
 The two teams split a four-game series and the Yanks beat the Astros 6-3 in the 10th inning.
 Since then the teams have played five times and the Yankees lost all five.